EliaTogni/Univault/Statistical Methods for Machine Learning.md

 Noisy labels cause overfitting because they may mislead the algorithm with regard to what is the “true” label for a given data point.
 5

-[^1]: Technically, it is a multiset because some examples may occur more than once.
-However, treating datasets as multisets complicates the notation.
-For this reason, and without much loss of generality, we will mostly view datasets as sets in the standard mathematical acception.